-"Megapixel" is just a property of the the image sensor, an important part of every digital camera.
+"Megapixel" is just a property of the image sensor, an important part of every digital camera.

 The sensor, which looks like a small, flat, "after eight"-sized rectangle, is divided into tiny little squares (pixels), which are further divided in 3 light-sensitive semiconductors (Al, John, and Jack . . . go check out my white balancing tutorial to find out who they are!) that gather light from the subject you are shooting at.

 Every pixel contributes to create the final image, which is just a mosaic of the signal every pixel records.
 So, a 3000px x 2000px sensor on your camera, will generate 3000px x 2000px images on your screen.

-So, the bottomline advantage of having more (mega)pixels is that you can divide the scene in smaller pieces, therefore you can zoom in your pictures and see even the most minute details of your scene.
+So, the bottom line advantage of having more (mega)pixels is that you can divide the scene into smaller pieces; therefore, you can zoom in on your pictures and see even the most minute details of your scene.

-So, if everything else is the same (lens, processor etc...) the more megapixels the better (to an extent), but always bear in mind that a higher sensor resolution does not always translate to a better real resolution.
+So, if everything else is the same (lens, processor, etc.), the more megapixels, the better (to an extent), but always bear in mind that a higher sensor resolution does not always translate to a better real resolution.

 As a matter of fact, sensor resolution is nothing if the lens system is not up to par!

-Think about it: do you really think all phones with a 12 megapixel camera perform identically?
-Check with your friends that have a phone with a different price point, but with the same amount of megapixels as yours and compare 2 pictures taken at exactly the same subject.
+Think about it: do you really think all phones with a 12-megapixel camera perform identically?
+Check with your friends that have a phone with a different price point, but with the same amount of megapixels as yours, and compare 2 pictures taken on exactly the same subject.
 You will be surprised.

 Real resolution (a.k.a. resolving power), which is defined as the smallest distance at which two distinct points are visually distinguishable, strongly relies on the whole system, not just the sensor!

 Keep that in mind when choosing your camera, especially if it does not have interchangeable lenses.
 Always ask to test the camera you want to buy.